 The FTSE 100 ended the week 91.
 46 points lower at 7,013.
 88.

 A spate of data is set to be published throughout the week that will help investors to better gauge the state of the UK economy as we head into the final stretch of the year, although in all likelihood the market spotlight is likely to be on the ongoing Brexit talks.

-All eyes over the coming week will be on the release of the monthly non-farm payrolls report in the US.
+All eyes over the coming week will be on the US mid-term elections, on Tuesday, which may see the Republican party lose control of the House of Representatives.